loopDelicious/control-people-piezo/README.md

 ## Model joyce:control-people-piezo:people-piezo

-Trigger a piezo buzzer when a person is detected on a webcam.
+Trigger a piezo buzzer when a person is detected on a webcam!

 ### Configuration